 If you’re tired of the sloppy look of a traditional bedskirt, you’ll love the tailored and sophisticated look that a wrap-around bedskirt provides.

-They are the one brand that always satisfies – in terms of quality, price, and functionality!
+They are the one brand, specifically, that always satisfies – in terms of quality, price, and functionality!